unik-name/help-unikname/docs/3-unikname-connect/howto-get-my-unikname-via-cli.md

 Done :+1:

 :::tip
-Your @unikname is called a DID, a Decentralized ID, because it has a unique Identifier within the uns.network blockchain.
+Your @unikname is called a DID, a Decentralized ID, because it has a unique Identifier within the unikname.network blockchain.
 If you try to resolve a name that doesn't exist on the network then the command returns the message "DID not resolved"
 :::